 Group exercises are an excellent measure of a candidate’s ability to demonstrate core pilot competencies.
 Many applicants think that as long as they are nice in a group exercise that they’ll pass the assessment.
 However in a group exercise a task has been allocated with a time limit, problems need identifying and solving and workload needs managing.
 That means you’ll need to demonstrate all of the main competencies to demonstrate that you are suitable for the job.

-Interviews are more frequently driven by the HR department and so you can expect to give answer to evidence based questions such as:
+Interviews are more frequently driven by the HR department and so you can expect to give answers to evidence based questions such as:

-- Give an example when you have enhanced the mood of team
+- Give an example when you have enhanced the mood of a team

 - Give an example when you have had to adapt your behaviour

-- Give example when you have had to explain something complex
+- Give an example when you have had to explain something complex

 - What would you do if a Captain was not following procedures?